DesmondSanctity/DesmondSanctity/README.md

 <h1 align="center">Hi 👋, I'm Desmond Obisi</h1>
 <h6 align="center">I am a software engineer currently building web products with over four years experience.
 I'm an open source contributor and technical writer whose vision is to build great products and makes it easy for the world to use.
-I have experience in tech stack like JavaScript, Typescript, Node. js, Rust, WebAssembly, React JS and SQL/NoSQL databases.
+I have experience in tech stack like JavaScript, Typescript, React, Node.js and SQL/NoSQL databases.
+I'm interested in Rust, WebAssembly, Golang and blockchain technologies.
 If I'm not building, you'll see me speaking and engaging communities.</h6>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=desmondsanctity&label=Profile%20views&color=0e75b6&style=plastic" alt="desmondsanctity" /> </p>